 c.
-Cross Examination Must Be Live; Failure to Submit to Cross-Examination Eliminates the Decision Maker's Ability to Rely on That Person's Statements determination regarding responsibility; provided, however, that the decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witnesses' absence from the live hearing or refusal to answer cross-examination or other questions.
+Cross Examination Must Be Live; Failure to Submit to Cross-Examination Eliminates the Decision Maker's Ability to Rely on That Person's Statements

 Each party's advisor may ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Cross-examination at the hearing must be conducted directly, orally, and in real time by the party's advisor of choice, and never by a party personally.